 Most of the time, color-blind people have trouble distinguishing shades of green and sometimes red.
 More rarely, the shades of blue.
 To get a better idea of a color-blind person's worldview , we advise you to watch the video of the Youtube channel Panthère Bleue on the subject.
 This anomaly therefore does not represent, a priori, any direct risk to health .
 Where daltonism can, on the other hand, be complicated to manage, it is in everyday life.
 It is indeed difficult to drive safely, when we can not distinguish the colors of a traffic light or those of a traffic sign.
 It can also be a handicap in some professions, such as aviation, medicine, transportation, etc. Color-blind people may also have trouble choosing their clothes, the color of their car or even their glasses.

 Some forms of color blindness are very difficult to detect, especially the lighter ones, because people are not always aware of it.
 The most famous and most used test is that of Ishihara , composed of 38 colored plates containing a colored figure.
 There is also a simplified version of this test, with only 8 boards, more suitable for children.

-Note: this visual disorder is not healing, but can not evolve.
+Note: this visual disorder is not healing, but can not evolve either.
 After a positive test, the person with color blindness will have to learn to live with this handicap , especially by developing other referents that will compensate for the non-perception of certain colors.

-In addition to this necessary adaptation, color-blind people can now turn to certain optical solutions, such as EnChroma glasses.
+In addition to this necessary adaptation, people Color-blind people can now turn to certain optical solutions, such as the EnChroma glasses.
 They compensate for color blindness and allow better perception of colors and contrasts!